 That was a brief overview at the process, and now here’s a closer look at the ins and outs of how contract manufacturing works:

 • Components and products: A client company may either contract all their manufacturing needs to one firm, or they may contract specific components to different contract manufacturers.
 It doesn’t have to be the whole product; several manufacturers can be contracted for different components.
-For example, Apple uses several contract manufacturers for the various electronic components of the iPhone.
-The company itself only assembles the parts that are cheaper to produce and more easily managed.

 • Ongoing or long-term contract: In many cases, contract manufacturing is an ongoing or long-term agreement, with partnerships that last for many years.
 For the hiring company, this yields long-term benefits because the contract manufacturer will gain a deep understanding of the product and requirements.
-This facilitates a harmonious, streamlined manufacturing process and allows the two partners to build an excellent rapport.

 • Non-disclosure agreements: While it may sound off-putting to share your formula or coveted manufacturing process with another business, there’s no need to worry; contract manufacturing agreements are usually bound by NDAs that protect the client’s ideas, processes, and products.

-Infographic showing the steps of contract manufacturingWhat Are The Different Types Of Contract Manufacturing?
+Infographic showing the steps of contract manufacturingTypes Of Contract Manufacturing

 While it may sound niche in itself, there is actually a variety of different types of contract manufacturing, all tailored to different industries.
-These range from complex assembly, which typically involves producing mechanical parts for industries like aerospace or fabrication plants, to die casting, which involves forcing a liquid metal into a mold to create complex components.
+These range from complex assembly, which typically involves producing mechanical parts for industries like aerospace or fabrication plants, to die casting, which involves forcing a liquid metal into a mould to create complex components.

 The type of contract manufacturing you choose can be classified based on the type of goods being produced and whether they’re whole products or component parts.
+Here are four different types of contract manufacturing:

-• Complete goods owned by a well-known company or brand: A lot of large-scale and well-known companies contract smaller manufacturing firms to produce their branded goods.
+A lot of large-scale and well-known companies contract smaller manufacturing firms to produce their branded goods.
 Big businesses like Apple, Amazon, and Microsoft typically hire these types of contract manufacturing firms, like the Taiwanese company Foxconn Technology Group, to manufacture products like the iPhone or XBox.

-• Labour contract for manufacturing products: Contract manufacturing can also be used if a hire company doesn’t have sufficient manpower to produce a product, or the budget to hire a large staff of engineers, operators, and skilled workers.
-This type of contract manufacturing allows such companies to outsource labour to a manufacturing firm that has the capacity to provide affordable labour resources within a particular industry.
-Workers with highly specialised skills are often costly when hired directly by the client companies.
-Contract manufacturing solves this issue because the manufacturing firm can use its own trained workforce.
+Contract manufacturing can also be used if a hire company doesn’t have sufficient manpower to produce a product, or the budget to hire a large staff of engineers, operators, and skilled workers.

-• Equipment or facility rental: Buying machinery and the real estate property to store it is costly, especially for start-up and small companies requiring specialist equipment.
+Buying machinery and the real estate property to store it is costly, especially for start-up and small companies requiring specialist equipment.
 One viable option is to rent from companies that already have the necessary facilities and equipment.
 These companies may similarly opt to rent out their resources during periods of downtime.
-Many small and medium companies choose this arrangement as a cost-effective option.
-This type of contract manufacturing also provides flexibility and faster ROI compared to purchasing machines and buildings and the time it takes to set everything up.

 Within each sector, there will be many different types of contract manufacturing services that you can take advantage of.
 In the chemical industry alone, this includes things like: